-Fuel Cells use chemical reactions to produce energy, somewhat similar to a regular battery.
+Fuel cells use chemical reactions to produce energy, somewhat similar to a regular battery.
 While batteries store chemicals for later energy delivery, a fuel cell generates energy from combining separately sourced chemicals, most typically hydrogen and oxygen, and are often for larger-scale applications.
 When hydrogen is used for fuel cell reactions, water scale applications.
 When hydrogen is used for fuel cell reactions, water is produced - a more environmentally friendly emission.
 This emerging segment has numerous potential applications including everything from transportation to long-duration storage and portable power generation.
 In addition, the opposite reaction of running electricity through water using an electrolyzer generates hydrogen, which can then be used as a clean fuel source.
-When the source of electricity is from renewables, then the when the source for a source. the whole process is carbon free.
+When the source of electricity is from renewables, then the whole process is carbon free.